 Cabernet Franc is known for its more delicate and subtle characteristics compared to its popular relative, Cabernet Sauvignon.
 The key flavors often noted in Cabernet Franc wines include:

-- Herbaceous notes: Bell pepper, green pepper, and leafy undertones.
+• Herbaceous notes: Herbal flavors of bell pepper, green pepper, and leafy undertones.

-Additionally, Cabernet Franc tends to be less tannic and lighter in body than Cabernet Sauvignon, making it more approachable and enjoyable for a variety of palates.
+Additionally, Cabernet Franc tends to be less tannic and has a medium body compared to Cabernet Sauvignon, with a fruit forward style making it more approachable and enjoyable for a variety of palates.

 Aging Potential